7 Days (2021 film): Production

 Principal photography on the film began in summer 2020, over the course of 8-days.

 Release

 7 Days had its world premiere at the Tribeca Film Festival on June 10, 2021.

 The film won Best Narrative Feature awards at the San Diego Asian Film Festival and the Coronado Island Film Festival.
 The film also won Best First Feature at the 37th Independent Spirit Awards.

 In November 2021, Cinedigm bought US distribution rights to the film, planning to release it on March 25, 2022.

 Reception

 7 Days received positive reviews from film critics.
-It holds a 86% approval rating on review aggregator website Rotten Tomatoes, based on 50 reviews, with a weighted average of 6.7/10.
+It holds a 86% approval rating on review aggregator website Rotten Tomatoes, based on 51 reviews, with a weighted average of 6.6/10.
+The website's critics consensus reads, "If it isn't the most convincing love story, 7 Days remains a well-acted rom-com with a fresh perspective and some strong ideas."